zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

       ```
     </details>

-    yml file containing `conda` packages to be installed.
+    The following yml file lists `conda` packages to be installed.
 You can search for packages on [Anaconda cloud](https://anaconda.org/).

     <details>
       <summary>conda_env.yml (Click to Expand)</summary>